 - Do you really carry a trident?
 Yes.
-In fact I’m rarely seen without it and I’m not ashamed to admit that it has pushed my comic creating skills to a whole new level.
+In fact I’m rarely seen without it.
+I’m not ashamed to admit that it has pushed my comic creating skills to a whole new level.

 - Do you even like rhubarb or is everything just one big joke to you?
 Well, as a matter of fact, I love rhubarb.
-Particularly rhubarb jam is a favorite of mine.
+Particularly rhubarb jam.
+Yummy!

 - Is it possible to make your own rhubarb jam?
-Yes, it is.
-Here’s how: (guidelines coming soon)
+Yes it is.
+If you can dream it you can do it!